-Her parents wanted to control her life even after they had given her away in marriage.
+Her parents wanted to control her life even after she was married.
 Sounds strange, but it is true.
 We generally hear about parents-in-law’s interference ruining domestic peace, but here it was the constant nagging from her parents that was destroying her happy marriage.

 They wanted full control over her life and her bank balance, as they had brought her up and paid for her education.
 Her husband and in-laws were gradually dragged into the bickering by her parents, creating friction in her marriage.

-In the early months of her marriage, her parents would call her on flimsy pretexts and make all efforts to stop her from going back to her husband’s home.
+In the early months of my aunt’s marriage, her parents would call her on flimsy pretexts and make all efforts to stop her from building a life with her husband.
 There were times when she was called to help her brother with his studies or her mother with some party arrangements, making her stay away from her husband for long periods of time.

-It slowly dawned on Aunt Lata that these were just lame excuses to cause a rift between her and her husband.
+It slowly dawned on Aunt Lara that these were just lame excuses to cause a rift between her and her husband.
 The comment from her father one day broke her down completely, “Why do you need to share your salary with your husband?”

 “We didn’t get you married for him to take away your earnings,” her father continued.

-“He is my husband and he is not taking away my earnings.
+“Why is it so hard letting go of your daughter?
+He is my husband and he is not taking away my earnings.
 I spend when I need to.
-It is our home and we need to run it,” she was frustrated at her father’s outrage.
+It is our home and we need to run it together,” she was frustrated at her father’s outrage.

 This letter came as a shock to the family.
-Lata found it difficult to explain to her husband and in-laws that she had never complained to her parents and that she had no issues doing the household chores.
+Lara found it difficult to explain to her husband and in-laws that she had never complained to her parents and that she had no issues doing the household chores.

 She requested her father-in-law to ignore the letter, as responding to the accusation would only encourage her father.
-When her father did not receive any response to his letter, he sent some more letters with baseless accusations, to provoke her father-in-law.
+When her father did not receive any response to his letter, he sent some more letters with baseless accusations to provoke her father-in-law.